-Compet ence code Competence descriptor Previous courses/modules, Courses Subsequent courses/modules, Courses GC-1 Student is able to search, critically analyze problem situations based on a systematic approach, and develop a strategy - Landscape planning and sustainable development; Phytopathology and Plant Protection; Landscape engineering and nature-based solution; Principles of remote GC-3 for action Student is able to organize and managethe work of the team, developing a team strategy to achieve the goal - sensing and modelling.
-Landscape planning and sustainable development; Phytopathology and Plant Protection; Landscape engineering and nature-based solution; Principles of remote sensing and modelling; Advances in environmental GC-4 Student is able to apply modern communication technologies in thestate language of the Russian Federation and foreign language(s) for academic and professional interaction - monitoring.
-Landscape planning and sustainable development; Foreign Language; Phytopathology and Plant Protection.
+Compet ence code Competence descriptor Previous courses/modules, Courses Subsequent courses/modules, Courses GC-1 Student is able to search, critically analyze problem situations based on a systematic approach, and develop a strategy for action - Landscape planning and sustainable development; Phytopathology and Plant Protection; Landscape engineering and nature-based solution; Principles of remote sensing and modelling.
+GC-3 Student is able to organize and managethe work of the team, developing a team strategy to achieve the goal - Landscape planning and sustainable development; Phytopathology and Plant Protection; Landscape engineering and nature-based solution; Principles of remote sensing and modelling; Advances in environmental monitoring.
+GC-4 Student is able to apply modern communication technologies in the state language of the Russian Federation and foreign language(s) for academic and professional interaction - Landscape planning and sustainable development; Foreign Language; Phytopathology and Plant Protection.
 GC-5 Student is able to analyze and take into account the diversity of cultures in the process of intercultural interaction - Landscape planning and sustainable development; Phytopathology and Plant Protection; Landscape engineering and nature-based solution; Principles of remote sensing and modelling.

-Compet ence Competence descriptor Previous courses/modules, Subsequent courses/modules, Courses code GC-6 Student is able to Courses Landscape planning and determine and implement the priorities sustainable development; Landscape engineering and of his own activities and nature-based solution; ways to improve it Phytopathology and Plant based on self- Protection; Principles of assessment remote sensing and modelling; Advances in environmental Student is ship to monitoring.
-Student is able to analyze modern - Landscape planning and sustainable development; GPC-1 analyze modern problems at the factory Phytopathology and Plant 010-1 and production, solve Protection; Principles of complex (non-standard) remote sensing and modelling. tasks in professional activity; Student is able to - Landscape planning and transfer professional sustainable development; GPC-2 knowledge using Phytopathology and Plant modern pedagogical Protection; Principles of techniques; Student is able to remote sensing and modelling.
-Landscape planning and develop and implement - sustainable development; GPC-3 new effective Phytopathology and Plant 0105 technologies in Protection; Landscape professional activities; engineering and nature-based solution; Advances in environmental monitoring. ana ( Student is able to - Landscape planning and GPC-4 conduct scientific sustainable development; research, analyze the results and prepare Phytopathology and Plant results and prepare accounting documents; Protection; Landscape engineering and nature-based accounting documents, solution.
-Student is able to carry - Landscape planning and GPC-5 out a feasibilitystudy of sustainable development; projects in professional Phytopathology and Plant activity; Protection; Landscape engineering and nature-based Ctoplant 11 solution.
-CPC 6 Student is able to - Landscape planning and GPC-6 manage teams and organize production sustainable development; Phytopathology and Plant processes.
-Protection.
-The ability to develop - Principles of remote sensing work plans and and modelling. research programs in PC-17 the field of landscape architecture, the ability
+Compet Competence descriptor Previous courses/modules, Courses Subsequent courses/modules, Courses GC-6 Student is able to determine and implement the priorities of his own activities and ways to improve it based on self-assessment - Courses Landscape planning and sustainable development; Landscape engineering and nature-based solution; Phytopathology and Plant Protection; Principles of remote sensing and modelling; Advances in environmental GPC-1 Student is able to analyze modern problems at the factory and production, solve complex (non-standard) tasks in professional activity; - monitoring.
+Landscape planning and sustainable development; Phytopathology and Plant Protection; Principles of remote sensing and modelling.
+GPC-2 Student is able to transfer professional knowledge using modern pedagogical techniques; - Landscape planning and sustainable development; Phytopathology and Plant Protection; Principles of remote sensing and modelling.
+GPC-3 Student is able to develop and implement new effective technologies in professional activities; - Landscape planning and sustainable development; Phytopathology and Plant Protection; Landscape engineering and nature-based solution; Advances in environmental monitoring.
+GPC-4 Student is able to conduct scientific research, analyze the results and prepare accounting documents; - Landscape planning and sustainable development; Phytopathology and Plant Protection; Landscape engineering and nature-based solution.
+GPC-5 Student is able to carry out a feasibilitystudy of projects in professional activity; - Landscape planning and sustainable development; Phytopathology and Plant Protection; Landscape engineering and nature-based solution.
+GPC-6 Student is able to manage teams and organize production processes.
+Landscape planning and sustainable development; Phytopathology and Plant Protection.
+PC-17 The ability to develop work plans and research programs in the field of landscape architecture, the ability - Principles of remote sensing and modelling.

-Compet ence code Competence descriptor Previous courses/modules, Courses Subsequent courses/modules, Courses to organize the collection, processing, analysis and systematization of scientific and technical information on the subject of research, the choice of methods and means of solving problems Readiness to develop - - PC-24 (based on current standards) methodological and regulatory documents for the design of landscape architecture objects GC-7.1 Student is able to search for thenecessary sources of information and data, perceive, analyze, memorize and transmit information using digital means, as well as using algorithms when working with data obtained from various sources in order to effectively use the information received to solve problems; Landscape planning and sustainable development.
+Compet ence code Competence descriptor Previous courses/modules, Courses Subsequent courses/modules, Courses to organize the collection, processing, analysis and systematization of scientific and technical information on the subject of research, the choice of methods and means of solving problems PC-24 Readiness to develop (based on current standards) methodological and regulatory documents for the design of landscape architecture objects - - GC-7.1 Student is able to search for thenecessary sources of information and data, perceive, analyze, memorize and transmit information using digital means, as well as using algorithms when working with data obtained from various sources in order to effectively use the information received to solve problems; - Landscape planning and sustainable development.
 GC-7.2 Student is able to evaluate information, its reliability, and build logical conclusions based on incoming information and data. - Landscape planning and sustainable development.